Sustainability

 Wildlife

-For 2023, we will again have the Leicestershire and Rutland Wildlife Trust with us on Saturday 25th and Sunday 26th November, and the Saturday 2nd and Sunday 3rd of December with their pop-up stall full of information on local wildlife.
+For 2024, we will again have the Leicestershire and Rutland Wildlife Trust with us on Saturday 30th November, Sunday 8th December and Saturday 14th December with their pop-up stall full of information on local wildlife.

 Since planting the Christmas trees in 1986 we have seen a big increase in wildlife on the farm.
 We have everything from rabbits, badgers, foxes to muntjac and roe deer to name a few.
 We also see a lot of birds including pheasants, partridges, green woodpeckers, woodcock and birds of prey.